My Quiet Kitchen

 How to Make Korean BBQ Sauce

-a 2-photo collage showing mixing sauce ingredients then heating on the stove to thicken.
+a 2-photo collage showing how to mix sauce ingredients and simmer on the stovetop.

 1. Either in a bowl or directly in a sauce pan, whisk the corn starch in the water until dissolved.
 Add the remaining ingredients.